Kr33L/Small-projects-collection/README.md

 All projects are accessible from the main gh-pages link.<br>
 All old projects were left mostly as they were before merging into this repository.

+Click on `expand` to view more information about each project.

 - #### Bastion Tribute
 <details>
   <summary>expand</summary><br>